Structure of the Roper Resonance from Lattice QCD Constraints: Theoretical framework

 with the normalization $\langle \alpha(\vec{k})\, |\, \beta(\vec{k}^{\,\,'})\rangle = \delta_{\alpha,\beta}\, \delta (\vec{k}-\vec{k}^{\,\,'})$.
 The pole position of any bound state or resonance is obtained by searching for the poles of the $T$-matrix in the complex plane.

-In order to compare the predictions of this continuum model with the results of lattice QCD simulations, it is necessary to rewrite the problem on a finite volume.
-This procedure is by now well known and we refer to Refs.~\cite{Liu:2015ktc, Liu:2016wxq, Liu:2016uzk, Hall:2013qba, Wu:2014vma, Wu:2016ixr} for the details.
-By solving for the eigenstates of the Hamiltonian effective-field-theory (EFT), one obtains energy levels which can be compared with the energies found in lattice QCD simulations.
-The eigenvectors of the Hamiltonian system describe the composition of the eigenstates which can be compared with the interpolating fields used to excite the lattice QCD states.
+In order to compare the predictions of this infinite-volume model with the results of lattice QCD simulations, it is necessary to rewrite the problem on a finite volume.
+The details of this procedure are described in Refs.~\cite{Liu:2015ktc, Liu:2016wxq, Liu:2016uzk, Hall:2013qba, Wu:2014vma, Wu:2016ixr}.
+By solving for the eigenstates of the HEFT one obtains energy levels and eigenstates which can be compared with the energies and interpolating fields in the lattice QCD simulations.

 We can also extend the formalism to unphysical pion masses.
 Using $m_\pi^2$ as a measure of the light quark masses, we consider the variation of the bare mass and $\sigma$-meson mass as

 where the slope parameter $\alpha_B^0$ is constrained by lattice QCD data from the CSSM.
 In the large quark mass regime, where constituent quark degrees of freedom become relevant, one expects~\cite{Cloet:2002eg} $\alpha_\sigma^0 = (2/3) \alpha_N^0$.
 The nucleon and Delta masses away from the physical point are obtained via linear interpolation between the lattice QCD results.